christian-schlichtherle/neuron-di/README.md

 The DSL instructs the web server to create an instance of the `GreetingController` interface and call its `get()` method whenever it receives a `GET` request for the URI path `/greeting`.

-The actual creation of the controller instance is hidden by the DSL and looks similar to this:
+The actual creation of the controller instance is happening in the web framework and looks similar to this:

 ```java
 package example.web.framework;